 CBC reports that the billboards are abundant along major Ontario roads and highways.
 There are an increasing number of advertisements on buses and anywhere signage can appear.
 Of course, there are also the online ads in the form of short and long commercials with incentives to gamble and famous faces discussing the excitement of sports betting.

 Experts in the field of responsible gambling and in the prevention of gambling harm fear that the saturation of the market will do more harm.
-They not only fear for the problem gambling that may arise in Ontario.
+They not only fear for the problem gambling that may arise at online casinos in Ontario.
 Further, they fear that people outside of Ontario will see the ads and, since they cannot access the safe iGaming Ontario environment, will turn to offshore sites.

 While there is no data yet in Ontario to back up these concerns, there is also no data to ensure Ontarians that gambling operators really understand their impact yet.